 9.3.
-Data interpretation
+Data interpretation - results

-Data interpretation will be carried out onboard and reported daily based to the Ordering Party's Delegates (preliminary interpretation report) and after the survey completion (final data interpretation report).

-The Contractor will provide the final data interpretation report (within three months after the demobilisation): Assessment of potential prospective areas for detailed exploration of SMS within the Polish contracted area in the Mid-Atlantic Ridge.
+Data interpretation will be carried out onboard and reported daily based to the Ordering Party's Delegates (partial reports for each method; preliminary interpretation report) and after the survey completion (final data interpretation report).
+The Contractor will provide the final data interpretation report, with separate description of results and interpretation for each cluster (A-E): Assessment of potential prospective areas for detailed exploration of SMS within the Polish contracted area in the Mid-Atlantic Ridge (within 90 days three months after the demobilisation).